voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?

+v2.0.73 :
+ - moved classes to proper packages
+ - fixed various issues with videos and other states
+ - added a new VideoStateEvent corresponding to status event for the startVideo/stopVideo
+ - decline related event is now fired through UserUpdatedEvent with the according declining status

 v2.0.72 :
  - make firebase completely optionnal (no more dependency poisoning with the play services)